apache/tomee/examples/mp-rest-jwt/README.md

 ## Configuration in TomEE

-The class `MoviesMPJWTConfigurationProvider.java` provide to TomEE figuration for JWT validation.
+The class `MoviesMPJWTConfigurationProvider.java` provides to TomEE the figuration need it for JWT validation.

     package org.superbiz.moviefun.rest;